marckinson/eLogcard-Project/Installation/API Document.md

 | Parameters   	|         		                |
 | Body		    | { "username":"", "password":"", "role":"" }              		                |

 - Login

+Log registered users into the application  by informing criteria (see body line)

 | Criteria      | Value                                                                                                                   |
 | --------------| ------------------------------------------------------------------------------------------------------------------------------|